zolex/vom/docs/README.md

 ### Circular References

 Sometimes your models reference each other in a way called circular reference.
-One way to deal with that is configuring the groups context, so it won't normalize these circular references.
+One way to deal with that is configuring the groups context.

-If VOM finds a circular reference, by default it will simply omit it in the normalized data to avoid an endless loop.

 ```php
 use Zolex\VOM\Mapping as VOM;